Asheville, North Carolina

 Peak time to go: October and November

 Alabama’s sunny Gulf Shore beaches get a lot of attention, but don’t miss the Alabama mountains.
 Spend time near Lewis Smith Lake in the Bankhead National Forest for an impressive mix of fall colors and lake views.

 Peak time to go: mid-October

 Leavenworth turns into the land of red and orange hills in the fall, making even the most strenuous hike a joy.
-Share your love of leaf peeping with others at the Washington State Autumn Leaf Festival!
+Share your love of leaf peeping with others at the Washington State Autumn Leaf Festival in late September.